 What type of safety gear will I need?
 How much is safety gear?

 All safety gear is supplied for Arrive & Drive participants.
-No shorts or open toed shoes are allowed.
+No open toed shoes are allowed.
 Both race series require a Snell approved helmet, abrasion resistant karting suit (Jacket is OK), helmet support and gloves.
 Rib protection is also suggested.

 Expect to spend a minimum of $350 for the required safety gear.
 However…we do not suggest cutting corners when it comes to safety gear.
 Always buy the highest quality products you can afford.
 The kartplex will carry a complete line of quality safety gear.